allanmosesfernandes/allanmosesfernandes/README.md

 <a href="https://www.allanfernandes.dev">Personal website</a>

-- 🌱 I’m currently learning **NextJs & Node.js**

-- 👨‍💻 All of my projects are available at [https://allanfernandes.dev/](https://allanfernandes.dev/)
+- 👨‍💻 All of my projects are available at [https://allanfernandes.dev/](https://allanfernandes.dev/projects)

 - 📫 How to reach me **fernzallan14@gmail.com**